open-quantum-safe/www/faq.md

 The worldwide effort for developing and standardizing is centred around the [NIST Post-Quantum Cryptography Standardization Project](https://csrc.nist.gov/projects/post-quantum-cryptography).
 In 2016, the NIST PQC project issued a call for proposals for quantum-resistant digital signature and key encapsulation mechanisms, kicking off a multi-year project to standardize one or more quantum-resistant cryptosystems after several rounds of public review and comment.
 In 2022, NIST announced its selection of 4 algorithms for standardization: the key encapsulation mechanism CRYSTALS-Kyber, and three signature schemes CRYSTALS-Dilithium, Falcon, and SPHINCS+.
 In 2023, NIST released draft standards for 3 of those algorithms, with a goal of publishing those standards in 2024.
 NIST continues to evaluate additional post-quantum algorithms for potential standardization.

 Standardization of post-quantum algorithms is also taking place in other bodies.
 The [Crypto Forum Research Group](https://datatracker.ietf.org/rg/cfrg/about/) within the Internet Engineering Task Force has standardized two stateful hash-based signature schemes (XMSS and LMS/HSS).
 The International Organization for Standardization (ISO) is also considering the standardization of several post-quantum algorithms.
+Other countries are also evaluating and standardizing post-quantum cryptography.

-As of February 2024, here is the status of the standards-track post-quantum algorithms:
+As of February 2024, here is the status of NIST and IETF standards-track post-quantum algorithms:

 Key encapsulation mechanisms: